SE-UUlm/snowballr/wiki/Contributing.md

 or general changes in the frontend or backend, a new release is created.

-A new release includes documenting all relevant changes in the _CHANGELOG.md_ and ensuring that the deployment configuration in the _compose.yml_ for the production backend references the desired backend version / tag.
+A new release includes documenting all relevant changes in the _CHANGELOG.md_ and ensuring that the deployment configuration in the _compose.yaml_ for the production backend references the desired backend version / tag.

 To release a new version of the **SnowballR** web application, follow these steps: